 Most students begin their course scheduling before arrival so that you can build the best possible selection of courses for your first semester.
 Class availability is limited in the week or two before the semester starts and it is best to schedule classes early.
 If you have questions about which department to contact please contact the OIE.
 More information about enrollment requirements is available on our Full-Time Enrollment webpage.

-- Undergraduate Students will begin course selection over email or the phone with your academic department after you have paid the acceptance fee.
+- Undergraduate Students will begin course selection over email or the phone with your academic department before arrival.
 This usually happens in late June or July if you are arriving in August or in November or December if you are arriving in January.
-If you do not schedule your classes before you arrive, you will need to meet with an advisor during international student orientation.
+Some students will then additionally meet their academic advisor during orientation week.

-- Exchange students should read the information on course registration in Understanding Your Exchange before beginning enrollment.
+- Exchange students should read the information on course registration in Preparing for Your Exchange before beginning enrollment.

-Train: Amtrak trains serve Burlington from New York City, Washington DC and other major cities.
+- Train: Please note: Amtrak service to Burlington may be limited due to COVID-19.
+Amtrak trains serve Burlington from New York City, Washington DC, and other major cities.
 All trains arrive in Essex Junction.
 The Essex Junction train station is about 10km from campus.

 Important: Your name and ID Number must be on all correspondence with Student Financial Services.
-You should also pay the exact amount that is listed on your bill, not the I-20 form.
+You should also pay the exact amount that is listed on your bill, not what is listed on your I-20 form.

 There are so many different ways to get involved on campus and to connect with other students.
 You can start checking them out now and contacting other students!
-The OIE’s Getting Involved page has many ideas of how to connect with other students.
+The OIE’s Getting Involved page has many ideas of how to connect with other students, including contact information for some of our international student clubs on campus.
 You can also start connecting with new students now through social media.
-All international students are invited to join the OIE Facebook group.
-New graduate students may also join an international graduate student Facebook group and GradNet, which is a listserv for new graduate students.
+All international students are invited to join our Instagram page as well as our International Community Facebook group.
+Lastly, GradNet is a listserv that is an excellent resource for graduate students.